smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     endDate:
-      description: 'End date and time of the works in an ISO8601 UTC format.
-The attribute can be used in addition to the `workDate` attribute when it corresponds to a time interval to be highlighted'
+      description: End date and time of the works in an ISO8601 UTC format.
+The attribute can be used in addition to the `workDate` attribute when it corresponds to a time interval to be highlighted
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     eventsImpacted:
-      description: 'List of free text or to the entity [Events](https://github.com/smart-data-models/dataModel.TourismDestinations/blob/master/Event/doc/spec.md) if exist.'
+      description: 'List of free text or to the entity [Events](https://github.com/smart-data-models/dataModel.TourismDestinations/blob/master/Event/doc/spec.md) if exist'
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     id:
-      anyOf: *citywork_-_properties_-_id_-_anyof
+      anyOf:
+        - description: Identifier format of any NGSI entity
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
+          x-ngsi:
+            type: Property
+        - description: Identifier format of any NGSI entity
+          format: uri
+          type: string
+          x-ngsi:
+            type: Property
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     infrastructureFunction: